There are two options for importing shapefiles into an existing field and activity:

 Optional tags can be added to the activity.
 Applying tags to activities helps filter data for a year.
 For example, tagging an activity as "Spring" or "Fall" will help filter activities by season on the map, or when exporting data.

-To finish, click Create Sampling Activity
+To finish, click Create Activities

 Option 2